Levike34/RustPrograms/README.md

 <h1>VRMETA blockchain</h1>
 Blockchain built using Substrate, designed for the metaverse and gaming operations.
 Each Pallet consists of gaming smart contracts based on the game genre.

+<h1>File extension changer</h1>
+Iterates through a directory and changes the extension to the requested new extension.
+Useful for preparing NFT collections into .json and .png sets.